navikt/old-fashioned/README.md

 exchanges them for ditto OpenAM tokens.

-The reason this STS exists, is that we want to be able to login with Azure AD, and still communicate with legacy backend services that only accept OpenAM tokens.
+The reason this STS exists, is that we want to be able to login with Azure AD, and still communicate with legacy backend services that only accept OpenAM tokens (the old fashioned way).

 <img src="/docs/drink.jpg?raw=true" alt="Build Success" width="300"/>